Feminist political ecology: Research

-Rocheleau's study draws upon post-structuralism to "expand our respective partial and situated knowledges through a politics of science that go beyond identity to affinities then work from affinities to coalitions" (p.
-459).
-In other words, the study does not assume that the identity of a person defines them but instead focuses on "affinities" (defined as "based on affiliations, and shared views of interests, subject to change over time").
-The purpose of this was to "address women within the context in which they had organized and affiliated themselves" (p.
-461).
-The purpose of the study was to include women in the general study of the area in a way that gave justice to the "ecological and social contexts that sustain their lives" (p.
-461), instead of separating them from the context, rendering them invisible.
+Rocheleau's study draws upon post-structuralism to "expand our respective partial and situated knowledges through a politics of science that goes beyond identity to affinities, then works from affinities to coalitions".
+In other words, the study does not assume that a person's identity defines them but instead focuses on "affinities," (defined as "based on affiliations, and shared views of interests, subject to change over time").
+The purpose of this was to "address women within the context in which they had organized and affiliated themselves".
+The purpose of the study was to include women in the general study of the area in a way that gave justice to the "ecological and social contexts that sustain their lives", instead of separating them from the context and thereby rendering them invisible.

-The symbolic resistance of the ecological movement faces the risk of being co-opted by mainstream discourse.
-Although the gesture of tree hugging in the Chipko movement constitutes a symbolic protest against commodification, it is simplified to a cultural landscape at the policy level, avoiding the underlying land rights struggle.
-This depoliticization process highlights the fundamental contradiction of liberal environmentalism, romanticizing Southern practices as primitive wisdom but denying their political-economic significance.
+The symbolic resistance of the ecological movement faces the risk of co-option by mainstream discourse.
+Although the gesture of tree hugging in the Chipko movement constitutes a symbolic protest against commodification, it is often simplified to a cultural landscape at the policy level, thereby avoiding the underlying land rights struggle.
+This depoliticization process highlights the fundamental contradiction of liberal environmentalism, which romanticizes Southern practices as primitive wisdom but denies their political-economic significance.

-In a Botswana study on urban poultry agriculture, Alice J. Hovorka (2006) examines the implications of fast-paced urbanization on social and ecological relations in a feminist political ecology framework.
-Men and women are both involved and affected by development issues, so therefore "gender is an integral part of a key element of agrarian change and rural-urban transformation" (Hovorka 2006:209).
-Before urbanization took off, socially constructed gender roles played a huge part in gendered experiences of the landscape.
-Gender determined the different roles, responsibilities and access to resources.
-It is important to note that although Botswana women gained the right to vote in 1966, they remain excluded from political power.
-Gender issues are rarely raised in this country where "powerful conventions restrict women's domain to the household and women's autonomy under male guardianship" (p211).
-With urbanization, land use is becoming more accessible to Botswana women.
-But studies have revealed that "women's access to social status and productive resources remains limited compared to men's" (p213).
-Traditional gender roles affect women's economic situation, their access to resources and land, their education, and their labor market.
+In a 2006 Botswana study on urban poultry agriculture, Alice J. Hovorka examines the implications of fast-paced urbanization on social and ecological relations within a feminist political ecology framework.
+Men and women are both involved and affected by development issues, and therefore "gender is an integral part of a key element of agrarian change and rural-urban transformation".
+Before urbanization, socially constructed gender roles played a significant part in gendered experiences of the landscape.
+Gender determined distinct roles, responsibilities and access to resources.
+Although Botswana women gained the right to vote in 1966 they remained excluded from political power.
+Gender issues are rarely raised in this country where "powerful conventions restrict women's domain to the household and women's autonomy under male guardianship".
+With urbanization, land use became more accessible to Botswana women.
+However, studies have revealed that "women's access to social status and productive resources remains limited compared to men's".
+Traditional gender roles affect women's economic situation, their access to resources and land, their education, and their participation in the labor market.